-Verification of Medical Insurance for (Semester) (Year)
+Verification of Medical Insur rance for (Semester) (Year)

-Student's Name (print):
+Student's Name (print): -

 Insurance Company:

-Name of Insured (name on card):
+Name of Insured (name on ca ard):

-Contract #:
+Contract #: -

-Group #:
+Group #: -

 Effective date:

-I certify that the above information is accurate and true.
-I am fully covered with medical insurance that extends through the end of this semester.
-I understand if I purchase insurance with a monthly payment, I will provide the Department of Nursing with a monthly receipt.
-If this insurance status changes before the end of the semester, I will notify my course coordinator and will purchase additional insurance immediately.
+I certify that the above information through the end of this semest.
+Department of Nursing with notify my course coordinator ster.
+I understand if a monthly receipt.
+I purchase insurance If this insurance statu with a monthly pay us changes before th ment, I will provide the

-I understand I cannot attend clinicals unless I am covered with medical insurance.
-Failure to continue insurance until the end of the semester could result in dismissal from the program.
+I understand I can insurance.
+Failure t result in dismissal f o continue in surance until

-Signature of student: \\\\\
+Signature of student:

-Date: \\\\\ Verified By: \\\\\
+Data Varified By: